spiderweb1801/app-e-2-e/eks/CustomGN/README.md

 eksctl create cluster -f eks-cluster-manifest.yaml
 ```

-It triggers the creation of an Amazon EKS cluster resources using a CloudFormation template.
-This template provisions all the necessary resources, including:
+It triggers the creation of an Amazon EKS cluster resources using the CloudFormation templates.
+Following are the cloudofrmation templates that get created and used:
+cf1-resources1.yaml
+cf1-resources2.yaml
+cf1-resources3.yaml
+cf1-resources4.yaml
+cf1-resources5.yaml

 # AWS CloudFormation Template for EKS Cluster

-## Overview
+## Overview for cf1-resources1.yaml
 This AWS CloudFormation template provisions an Amazon EKS (Elastic Kubernetes Service) cluster along with the necessary networking and IAM components.
 It sets up a dedicated VPC, subnets, security groups, and IAM roles required for managing the EKS cluster.

 ## Features